tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/接口文档_intl_en.md

 #### Parameter description

-- context: `Context` object.
+- `context`: `Context` object
-- operateName: operation name defined by the user.
+- `operateName`: operation name defined by the user.
 The callback result will be returned as-is for users to distinguish the operation.
-- attributes: attribute set, where each attribute is identified by `key-value`.
+- `attributes`: attribute set, where each attribute is identified by `key-value`
-- callback: callback of the attribute deleting operation.
+- `callback`: callback of attribute deleting operation

 > !
 >